assay/assay.github.io/_posts/2014-05-17-readme-why-and-how.md

    [GitHub](https://github.com), [GitLab](https://gitlab.com),
    [Gitiles](https://gerrit.googlesource.com/gitiles/) etc

-Despite the popularity Markdown is still not standardized.
+Despite the popularity Markdown is still not standardized officially.
-There is a number of variants of Markdown which provide additional formatting possibilities (we can consider them as extensions) which called flavors.
+There is a number of variants of Markdown implementations which provide additional formatting possibilities (we can consider them as extensions) which called flavors.
 Note that the core specification of all Markdown variants is the same, so 90% of all Markdown flavors are compatible.
 Besides Markdown is still plain text.